dimakiss/PE_Parser/README.md

 * **newfilename** - the name you want to give to that data file that will be created

-`Note: Make sure that dataformat.txt will be with the same location as the  PE_Parser.py`
+`Note: Make sure that dataformat.txt will be in the same location as the  PE_Parser.py`
 ## Example
-An example of 32bit executable file's PE data saved to text file
+An example of 32bit executable file's PE data saved to [test.txt](test.txt)

 ```
 --------------DOS HEADER--------------